 - Writing Sample

 Knowing what to expect for each section is crucial for proper studying and can calm the nerves on exam day.
-The sections in each LSAT exam are organized randomly, so you won't know until you get in what you will be presented with first.
+Each LSAT exam section is organized randomly, so, unfortunately, you won’t know until you get in what you will be presented with first.

 Let’s take a closer look at each section so you can get an idea of what to expect.